Neusbeer/OCRWithPython/README.md

 ## FAQ/Explanations

 ### Convolution
-> In a very general sense, convolution is an operation
-> between every part of an image and an operator (kernel).
-> or
-> convolution is simply an element-wise multiplication of two matrices followed by a sum.
+> In a very general sense, convolution is an operation between every part <br />of an image and an operator (kernel) <br />or<br />convolution is simply an element-wise multiplication of two matrices followed by a sum.

 ### Kernel
 > A kernel is essentially a fixed size array of numerical coefficeints